oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

 2. We want to Scale Down by removing the SHARD4.
 We will first change the replication unit leaders from shard4 to other shards and move the RUs from the SHARD4 to other shards
+These are commands based on the current environment.
+User has to substitute values basis their environment.

 ```
 <copy>